jeffgortmaker/pyblp/README.rst

 Features
 --------

-- Straightforward interface for configuring and solving BLP problems.
+- Straightforward interface for configuring and solving BLP problems with R-style formulas.
+- Support for absorption of arbitrary fixed effects with iterative demeaning.
 - Support for demographics and supply-side moments.
+- Support for nonlinear functions and interactions of product characteristics.
 - Customizable parameter matrices and bounds.
 - Post-estimation functions for computing elasticities, diversion ratios, marginal costs, markups, profits, HHI, and consumer surplus.
 - Post-estimation merger simulation.